Sports Medicine Programs

 Sports medicine programs can include undergraduate and graduate studies in occupational and physical therapy or kinesiology, as well as athletic medicine fellowships.
-The high-ranking programs summarized below may qualify students for careers as athletic trainers, nutritionists or rehabilitative therapists; licensed orthopedic physicians can find specialized training in sports medicine through the Keck School of Medicine at the University of Southern California.
+The high-ranking programs summarized in this lesson may qualify students for careers as athletic trainers, nutritionists or rehabilitative therapists; licensed orthopedic physicians can find specialized training in sports medicine through the Keck School of Medicine at the University of Southern California.

 1. University of Southern California in Los Angeles

-In 2011, the University of Southern California (USC) ranked among the top 50 national universities by Washington Monthly.
-As of 2008, USC's graduate physical therapy and occupational therapy programs ranked first and third respectively, according to U.S. News & World Report.
+In 2015, the University of Southern California (USC) was ranked among the top 65 national universities by Washington Monthly.
+As of 2016, USC's graduate physical therapy and occupational therapy programs ranked first and third respectively, according to U.S. News & World Report.

 2. University of Virginia in Charlottesville

-The University of Virginia ranked among the best public colleges in the nation, as designated by Forbes in 2012.
-It also placed first on The Princeton Review's list of 'Top 10 Best Value Colleges' for the same year.
+The University of Virginia is ranked at number four of the best public colleges in the nation, as designated by Forbes in 2016.
 Students interested in teaching careers can pursue a Bachelor of Science in Education in Kinesiology.
 The university also offers a Master of Education in Kinesiology with concentrations in athletic training, adapted physical education and exercise physiology.
 A concentration in sports medicine is available through the doctoral program in kinesiology.

-According to U.S. News & World Report in 2008, the University of Pittsburgh's master's and doctoral programs in physical therapy ranked second in the nation.
-For the same year, the university's master's degree program in occupational therapy ranked ninth among its peers.
+According to U.S. News & World Report in 2016, the University of Pittsburgh's master's and doctoral programs in physical therapy ranked second in the nation.
+For the same year, the university's master's degree program in occupational therapy ranked fourth among its peers.

 The university's Department of Sports Medicine and Nutrition offers a Master of Science in Health and Rehabilitation Sciences with a concentration in sports medicine.
 Once enrolled, current athletic trainers can complete graduate assistantships at the university or with local schools.
 Other programs include a Bachelor of Science in Athletic Training and a Master of Science in Health and Rehabilitation Science with a concentration in wellness and human performance.
 This program is geared toward students who would like to use exercise and proper nutrition to help patients prevent chronic disease.